iconify/icon-finder/docs/core/routes.md

 ## Types

-There are 4 types of routes.
+There are 5 types of routes.
 Almost all of them have required parameters:

 -   `collections`: Shows list of collections.
 No required parameters.
 -   `collection`: Shows one collection.
 Required parameter: "prefix" that matches icon set prefix.
 -   `search`: Shows search results.
 Required parameter: "keyword" that contains a phrase to search for.
 Search is case insensitive.
 -   `custom`: Shows custom icons list (more about custom views below).
 Required parameter: "customType".
+-   `empty`: Shows empty content.
+This is used if you want UI to display only the footer.
+No parameters.

 ### Collections